1120 - Teacher on Special Assignment

 3.1.3.
 Learning Coaches are expected to complete the following position responsibilities:

-Spend approximately 75% of their time coaching new and veteran teachers to build teacher capacity for selecting, implementing, and reflecting on effective teaching strategies and curriculum; Meet specific teaching needs of individual (new and veteran) teachers and PLC teams through the use of research-based coaching strategies, such as: analyzing student work, modeling effective teaching strategies, peer coaching observations, discussing case study students, reflecting and problem-solving, analyzing and reflecting on student data and authentic teaching artifacts, learning walks;
+Focus the bulk of their time on coaching new teachers, veteran teachers, and collaborative teams, to help them reach their goals for student learning and increase their capacity to ensure high levels of learning for every student.
+They do this by helping teachers set powerful and compelling student-centered goals; guiding teachers as they select, implement, and reflect on high-impact teaching strategies; working with teams to unpack core-standards and create curriculum; and meet the specific teaching needs of individual (new and veteran) teachers and PLC teams through the use of research-based coaching strategies, (e.g. analyzing student work, modeling effective teaching strategies, peer coaching observations, discussing case study students, reflecting and problem-solving, analyzing and reflecting on student data and authentic teaching artifacts, learning walks).

 While Learning Coaches are advocates for teachers, they still have the responsibility, as all employees do, to report violations of the law or major employee conduct violations of District policy, such as child abuse, disregard for administrative directives, or acts of insubordination.